[Frontend] TIL Frontend project - CSS Properties part 3

 align-items

 The blue lines indicate each lineās main-start and main-end.
-The first box has the initial value of align-items
+The first box has the initial value of align-items, the stretch by default.

 The most common case is the third container, which we will be using when we want to align flex items in flex containers in the center of the element.